-- (a) Parties serving and filing papers shall follow the instructions regarding Electronic Case Filing (ECF) published on the website of each respective Court.
+(a) Parties serving and filing papers shall follow the instructions regarding Electronic Case Filing (ECF) published on the website of each respective Court.
 A paper served and filed by electronic means in accordance with such instructions is, for purposes of Fed.
 R. Civ.
-P. 5, served and filed in compliance with the Local Civil Rules of the Southern and Eastern Districts of New York. - (b) Subject to the instructions regarding ECF published on the website of each respective Court and any pertinent Individual Judge's Practices, letter-motions permitted by Local Civil Rule 7.1(d) and letters addressed to the Court (but not letters between the parties) may be filed via ECF. - (c) Parties have an obligation to review the Court's actual order, decree, or judgment (on ECF), which controls, and should not rely on the description on the docket or in the ECF Notice of Electronic Filing (NEF).
+P. 5, served and filed in compliance with the Local Civil Rules of the Southern and Eastern Districts of New York.

+(b) Subject to the instructions regarding ECF published on the website of each respective and letters addressed to the Court (but not letters between the parties) may be filed via ECF.